f5devcentral/f5-agility-labs-sslviz/docs/class6/module2/lab4.rst

 #.
 If you see a TLS security warning, accept it and continue.
 The lab's private Certificate Authority certificate might not be installed in **Firefox**.

-You should see that the attack reached the application server and returned unauthorized data from user account database.
+You should see that the attack reached the application server and returned unauthorized data from the user account database.
 This is a major vulnerability in the application.

    .. image:: images/sqli-1.png
       :align: left